tanmayvaij/snapcube/readme.md

 > **Clone and recreate complete project structures in seconds!** 🚀

-Snapcube is a **lightweight CLI tool** that lets you snapshot your project’s entire directory tree (including file contents) into a single JSON file — and recreate it anywhere, instantly.
+Snapcube is a **lightweight CLI tool** that lets you snapshot your project’s **entire directory tree** (including or excluding file contents) into a single JSON file — and recreate it anywhere, instantly.
 Perfect for **templates**, **backups**, **AI-assisted reviews**, and **team sharing**.

 ---